 ENGL 1A is an introductory writing course that will help you understand the writing process and the goals, dynamics, and genres of written communication.
 Through interpretation and analysis of texts, you will learn to think clearly and write effectively as you give form and coherence to complex ideas.
-You will explore writing for various audiences and rhetorical situations
+You will explore writing for various audiences and rhetorical situations.

 This Course: We read and write on a daily basis.
-From texting friends to reading Instagram captions, we are constantly communicating and thinking with the written word.
+From texting friends to reading Instagram captions, we are constantly communicating with the written word.
 Our goal in this class is to use and build on the reading and writing skills you already have by focusing on academic writing.

-In this class, you will embark on a semester-long exploration of one research question.
+In this class, you will embark on a semester-long exploration of an issue that matters deeply to you.
 In addition to minor readings and assignments, you will create three major projects along with a portfolio.
-Project 1 and Project 2 help you better understand your research question, and Project 3 gives you the opportunity to contribute to that specific research.
+Project 1 and Project 2 help you better understand your that, and Project 3 gives you a chance to contribute to that issue.